ETF Network for Excellence: an international network of centres of vocational excellence

 ENE members are committed to improving the functions, processes, organisational characteristics and relations with partners that characterise centres of vocational excellence.
 They are also committed to national and international collaboration and, in particular, to sharing practices with other ENE members.

 The network is open to members from all countries and includes individual training providers, clusters of providers and centres that coordinate other providers.
-Policy makers (ministries, other national, regional stakeholders, etc.) from EU Member States and ETF partner countries are invited to engage in the actions of the network.
+Policy makers (ministries, other national and regional stakeholders, etc.) from EU Member States and ETF partner countries are invited to engage in the actions of the network.

 Since its creation in December 2020, ENE has grown steadily.
-As of December 2021, it comprises 243 centres of vocational excellence from 39 countries (9 EU countries, 16 ETF partner countries and 14 African countries).
+In December 2021, it comprised 243 centres of vocational excellence from 39 countries (9 EU countries, 16 ETF partner countries and 14 African countries).